rafael-dassan/b2b-data-mass-application/data-mass/mass_populator/README.md

  ┃ ┣ 📜recommendation.csv
  ┃ ┣ 📜rewards.csv
  ┃ ┣ 📜stepped_discount.csv
+ ┃ ┣ 📜stepped_free_good.csv
  ┃ ┗ 📜user.csv
  ┗ 📜category.csv
 ```

 Notes:

-1) It's important to check file data-mass/mass-populator/common.py if country you want to populate some data has permissions to do that.

-2) To associate product to category, the algorithm uses substring from the product name to determine which category it belongs to.
-So, for a product to be associated to a category, when creating it on file product.csv the column 'name' should contain as substring one of the following: [ANDROID, IOS or WEB]
+1) To associate product to category, the algorithm uses substring from the product name to determine which category it belongs to.
+So, for a product to be associated to a category, when creating it on file product.csv the column 'name' should contain as substring one of the following: [ANDROID, IOS or WEB].
 This is not required, but it's needed to associate products to mobile or web categories properly.

 Examples: 0101WEB, 0101ANDROID, 0101IOS